FluffyEvents/events.dev/readme.md

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Laravel framework and all packages used in the creation of this application are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)